WantToBeeMe/WantToBeeMe/README.md

 ## Hey there

-I am WantToBeeMe, uhm... yea... thats about it.
+I am WantToBeeMe, and I am really good stopping my personal projects before they are finished. uhmmm... yea... nothing more to add i suppose.
-Here are 2 cool projects I made
+Anyways, here are 2 cool projects you can look at!

 # Wheel Wizard
 <p align="center">